 Neil Bennett spent 35 years reporting for the BBC’s national and international television and radio networks.
-He has been media training for eight years.
+He has been media training for ten years.

 Neil’s main specialism at the BBC was covering crime, terrorism and the UK’s criminal justice system.
 He reported regularly from Northern Ireland at the height of the republican terrorist campaign against British government policy.
 He then tried to explain to BBC audiences the threat posed by international terrorism following the 9/11 attacks in the United States.